flipt-io/flipt-java/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/io.flipt/flipt-java)
 ![hardening](https://img.shields.io/badge/status-hardening-orange)

+## Documentation

 API documentation is available at <https://www.flipt.io/docs/reference/overview>.

 ## Status

 This SDK is considered in 'hardening' status.
 We will try to minimize breaking changes, however there still may be breaking changes between versions without a major version update.

 We recommend pinning the package version to a specific version in your `build.gradle` or `pom.xml` file.
 This way, you can install the same version each time without breaking changes unless you are intentionally looking for the latest version.